rust-lang/wg-async/src/vision/status_quo/Alan_tries_to_debug_a_hang.md

 Alan gets to work and opens the runtime docs to figure out how to get that list of tasks.
 After spending 30 minutes reading the docs, looking at StackOverflow questions and even posting on users.rust-lang.org, he discovers this simply isn't possible and he will have to add tracing to his application to figure out what's going on.

-Disgruntled, Alan beings the arduous, boring task of instrumenting the application in the hope that the logs will be able to help him.
+Disgruntled, Alan begins the arduous, boring task of instrumenting the application in the hope that the logs will be able to help him.

 ## 🤔 Frequently Asked Questions